 The 2011 data was the first to include and analysis of the combination of loans individual students from England took out.
-The latest figures are for 2016/17 when 9% of students who received a loan had only maintenance, 7% fee loan only and the remainder took out both.
-The average combined annual loan for those who took out both was £13,000; the average across all who took out any type of loan was £11,800.14
+The latest figures are for 2017/18 when 7% of students who received a loan had only maintenance, 7% fee loan only and the remainder took out both.
+The average combined annual loan for those who took out both was £13,900; the average across all who took out any type of loan was £12,800.14

 The 2011 data also included the first estimates of maintenance loan take-up for some years.
-These showed the rate continuing at its earlier level of 80% up to 2008/09 then increasing to 82% in 2009/10.
-The
+These showed the rate continuing at its earlier

-These forecasts are consistent with those to 2022-23, after that they assume:

-[•] Average student loan outlay per borrower increases each year in line with forecasts for RPIX from the Office for Budget Responsibility
+These forecasts are consistent with those to 2022-23, after that they assume: Average student loan outlay per borrower increases each year in line with forecasts for RPIX from the Office for Budget Responsibility